igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

 ### Understanding the repo
 1. Download [handson.zip](handson.zip) and unzip it. handson is a git repository.
 Using the commandline change the directory to "handson/"

-2. Draw a diagram of the commits and branches in repository.
+2. Draw (or screenshot) the diagram of the commits and branches in repository.
     - Use `git branch` to list the branches in this repository.
     - Use `git checkout` to explore each branch.
     - Use `git log --decorate` to explore the structure of commits.